polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/pallet-design/add-contracts-pallet.md

 ## Import the dependencies

 1. Add Contracts to your runtime.

-   To learn how to include Contracts in your runtime, see [Basic pallet integration](/reference/how-to-guides/basics/import-a-pallet).
+   To learn how to include Contracts in your runtime, see [Import a pallet](/reference/how-to-guides/basics/import-a-pallet).

 1. Update `runtime/Cargo.toml` with the following entries:

    - `pallet-contracts`
    - `pallet-contracts-primitives`
    - `pallet-contracts-rpc-runtime-api`